uakfdotb/ghostpp/readme.txt

 !version                display version information (can be used by non admins, sends a private message visible only to the user)
 !votecancel             cancel a votekick
-!votekick <name>        start a votekick (it tries to do a partial match, can be used by non admins) !yes                    register a vote in the votekick (can be used by non admins)
+!votekick <name>        start a votekick (it tries to do a partial match, can be used by non admins) !w <name> <message>     send a whisper on every connected battle.net realm from the bot's account to the player called <name> (this command is HIDDEN from other players)
+!yes                    register a vote in the votekick (can be used by non admins)

-In admin game lobby:
+*** In admin game lobby:

-!addadmin <name> <realm>        add a new admin to the database for the specified realm (if only one realm is defined in ghost.cfg it uses that realm instead)
+!addadmin <name> [realm]        add a new admin to the database for the specified realm (if only one realm is defined in ghost.cfg it uses that realm instead)
 !autohost <m> <p> <n>           auto host up to <m> games, auto starting when <p> players have joined, with name <n>, use "off" to disable auto hosting
 !autohostmm <m> <p> <a> <b> <n> auto host up to <m> games, auto starting when <p> players have joined, with name <n>, with matchmaking enabled and min score <a>, max score <b>
-!checkadmin <name> <realm>      check if a user is an admin for the specified realm (if only one realm is defined in ghost.cfg it uses that realm instead)
+!checkadmin <name> [realm]      check if a user is an admin for the specified realm (if only one realm is defined in ghost.cfg it uses that realm instead)
+!checkban <name> [realm]        check if a user is banned on the specified realm (if only one realm is defined in ghost.cfg it uses that realm instead)
-!countadmins <realm>            display the total number of admins for the specified realm (if only one realm is defined in ghost.cfg it uses that realm instead)
+!countadmins [realm]            display the total number of admins for the specified realm (if only one realm is defined in ghost.cfg it uses that realm instead)
+!countbans [realm]              display the total number of bans on the specified realm (if only one realm is defined in ghost.cfg it uses that realm instead)
-!deladmin <name> <realm>        remove an admin from the database for the specified realm (if only one realm is defined in ghost.cfg it uses that realm instead)
+!deladmin <name> [realm]        remove an admin from the database for the specified realm (if only one realm is defined in ghost.cfg it uses that realm instead)
-!disable                        disable creation of new games !downloads <0|1|2>              disable/enable/conditional map downloads !enable                         enable creation of new games
+!delban <name>                  remove a ban from the database for all realms !disable                        disable creation of new games !downloads <0|1|2>              disable/enable/conditional map downloads !enable                         enable creation of new games